2023-01-19 data

 As evidenced by its relative absence, you don’t need data to operate in the world.
 You can get up in the morning, go to work, make dinner and get ready for bed all without the use of data.
 You operate the vast majority of your life without data, so why collect data at all?

 We might define the types of tasks you perform in your everyday life as local.
-You really only need your local, observable environment - and your physical senses for comprehending such an environment - to accomplish whatever you need to do.
+You really only need your local, observable environment - and your physical senses for apprehending such an environment - to accomplish whatever you need to do.
 On the other hand, many of the problems we care about manifest over longer periods of time and larger physical scales.

 For example, you may be able to move a few hundred boxes through a warehouse over the course of a day, but you will be hard pressed to move a few hundred thousand over the course of a year.
 The information we need to solve such a problem is simply not observable to our local, physical senses.
 To render this problem tractable, we require observability at a greater scale, and for that, we need data.
 Data therefore lends us observability at scale, allowing us to tackle newer and larger problems at scale.